mathworks/matlab-azure-devops-extension/overview.md

 ### Run MATLAB Tests
-Run the tests in a MATLAB project and generate artifacts.
-Specify the task in your pipeline YAML using the `RunMATLABTests` key.
+Use the **Run MATLAB Tests** task to run tests authored using the MATLAB unit testing framework or Simulink Test&trade; and generate test and coverage artifacts.

 By default, the task includes any files in your project that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the task includes all tests in the root of your repository and in any of its subfolders.
 The task fails if any of the included tests fail.

-The **Run MATLAB Tests** task lets you customize your test run using optional arguments.
+Specify the **Run MATLAB Tests** task in your pipeline YAML using the `RunMATLABTests` key.
+The task lets you customize your test run using optional arguments.
 For example, you can add folders to the MATLAB search path, control which tests to run, and generate various artifacts.

 Argument                  | Description
 ------------------------- | ---------------